GuillaumePressiat/GuillaumePressiat.github.io/_posts/2021-04-11-RSelenium-paginated-tables.markdown

 not purely HTML but a result of embedded javascript execution in browser.

 A thing that wans’t particularly easy in Selenium at the beginning was how to extract sub-elements like html table code and not “source page as a whole”.
-I have used `innerHTML` attributes for this.
+I have used `innerHTML` attribute for this.

 This example explains how emulate clicks can be done to navigate from elements to others in the HTML page, and a more focus point on moving from page to page in a paginated table.